yeoneung/bayesian_system_id/README.md

 # Running

 #### - Asymmetric noise generators
-Running 'ULA_asymmetric_1D.m' generates a set of synthetic asymmetric noises based on Lagnevin Markov Chain Monte Carlo.
+Running 'ULA_asymmetric_1D.m' generates a set of synthetic asymmetric noises based on Langevin Markov Chain Monte Carlo.
 This file will generate a set of 1000000 independent noises and save it 'asymmetric_noise_1D.csv'.

 #### - Ours
+Running files are
+- Gaussian_3D.m
+- Gaussian_5D.m
+- Gaussian_mixtrue_3D.m
+- Gaussian_mixtrue_5D.m
+- asymmetric_3D.m
+- asymmetric_5D.m
+which are located in the path 'bayesian_system_id/Ours'.

+Running each m-file will provide an error for estimation corresponding to the type of noise indicated in the filename.

 #### - LSE
 We compare the performance of our algorithm with those proposed in [On the Sample Complexity of the Linear Quadratic Regulator]( https://link.springer.com/article/10.1007/s10208-019-09426-y).

+Running files are
+- Gaussian_3D.m
+- Gaussian_5D.m
+- Gaussian_mixtrue_3D.m
+- Gaussian_mixtrue_5D.m
+- asymmetric_3D.m
+- asymmetric_5D.m
+which are located in the path 'bayesian_system_id/LSE'.

 Running each m-file will provide an error for estimation corresponding to the type of noise indicated in the filename.

-For example, running 'bayesian_system_id/LSE/Gaussian/Gaussian_3D.m' will create a plot for the error between the true and estimated parameters for the linear system with Gaussian system noise.